joelek/bedrock/readme.md

 * Schemas may be used to augument data for some serialization formats while others outright require them for parsing to be possible.
 Formats that require schemas can reduce their overhead significantly at the cost of lowering the robustness of the data stored.

 * Most serialization formats do not feature sort-aware serialization.
-Sort-aware serialization ensures that serialized data can be sorted by a generalized sorting algorithm, unaware of the type of the underlying data.
+Sort-aware serialization ensures that serialized data can be sorted by a generalized sorting algorithm, unaware of the structure of the underlying data.
 This is useful for database applications.

 Bedrock is a general-use serialization format with traits favoured by specialized applications.